serge-v/micro-quickfix/README.md

-# exec plugin for micro editor
+# Quickfix plugin for micro editor

-Provides run make and jump to the error functionality.
+Quickfix is a plugin to speedup edit-make-edit development cycle.
+It is similar to quickfix window in VIM editor.

+You can execute an external command, examine the output in qfix pane and toggle between list of positions and file locations.

 ## Commands

-### make

-Executes make.
-Captures the output.

-### execline
+### fexec [args]

-Executes current line.
-Captures the output.
+If args list is empty fexec executes the current line.
+Otherwise fexec replaces argument placeholders and executes the arguments.

+Placeholders:

+	{w} -- current word
+	{s} -- current selection
+	{o} -- byte offset
+	{f} -- current file

+Binding examples:

+Run make:

+	"F8": "command:fexec make"

+Grep for word under cursor:

+	"F7": "command:fexec grep -n {w} *.go"

+Show go doc for selected pkgname.Entity:

+	"F8": "command:fexec go doc {s}"

+List all declarations in go file:

+	"Alt-t": "command:fexec motion -file {f} -mode decls -include func -format text",

-### jump
+### fjump

-Jumps to the file under cursor.
-On the next execution jumps back to the output pane.
+Jumps to the file under cursor and back.

-## Example bindings.json

-	{
-	    "F3": "command:jump",
-	    "F5": "command:execline",
-	    "F8": "command:make"
-	}